Samuel-Anumudu/signup-page-API/README.md

 # signup-page-API
 By accessing my personal sign-up page, people can send me emails which directly go to a mailchimp server (through the mailchimp API) and I can see the emails and respond promptly.

+Setting Up the Sign-up Page:
+1. Create New Project folder (with a name) to any location on your computer
+2. Inside the folder, create your files: app.js, signup.html, success.html and failure.html.
+Please add other files you think might be useful for you.
+3. Initialize NPM with default settings.
+4. Install body-parser, express and request npm modules to your project
+5. Require the newly installed modules inside app.js
+6. Create a new express app and set it up to listen on port 3000
+7. Once port is set up, log "Server is running on (port number)"